Fmerrick/daggerheart-quickstart/README.md

 5. Click the 'Import Adventure' button on the screen the pops up.
 6. You’re ready to play!

-*Note: Scene thumbnails may not display properly.
-Right click on each scene and click 'Generate Thumbnail Image' to display them.*
+*Note: Scene thumbnails will not display properly when the adventure is first loaded.
+To fix this, right click on each scene and click 'Generate Thumbnail Image' to display them.*

 ---